ShannaSeigel/slipbox/site_notes/xp_log.md

 ---
 layout: page
-title: Experience Building a Shared Repository for my ZK/Knowledge Base
+title:
 author: Shanna's lost brain cells

 ---

 *Log of my findings and experiences for my future reference (or horror!).
 I have no recent/relevant experience with website building and am going with the (probably harder) free route instead of a website building platform.*

 ### What have I been up to?
 What have I learned?
-(Aug 22-24)

 <br>